 The dolphin is also a reminder of the importance of communication skills.
 If you are finding that people are not reacting well to how you express yourself, it may be a sign that you need to work on your delivery.
-Then you intentions can be in line with how things are received by the other person.
+Then your intentions will be in line with how things are perceived by the other person.

 Scientists consider dolphins to be among the most intelligent animals.
-For one, they have large brains, second only to ours when compared to body size.
-Like crows and ravens, they also use tools, such as using sharp pieces of coral to dig.
+For one, they have large brains, second only to ours by body size.
+Like crows and gorillas, they also use tools, such as using sharp pieces of coral to dig.

-In addition, dolphins demonstrate complex social interactions, such as mourning the deaths of family members, as elephants do.
-And they exhibit complex playful behavior as well, such as mimicking and teasing.
+In addition, dolphins demonstrate complex social interactions, such as mourning the deaths of family members, just as elephants do.
+Plus, they exhibit complex playful behavior, such as mimicking and teasing.

-The dolphin is your spirit animal reminds you of the gift of your intellect.
-In many ways, your mind if just like a muscle.
+The dolphin spirit animal reminds you of the gift of your intellect.
+In many ways, your mind if like a muscle.
 When you nourish it and challenge it, it can become stronger.
 Commit yourself to life-long learning.
-There’s a great big world out there, waiting to be discovered, even if from a book.
+There’s a great big world out there, waiting to be discovered, even if only from a book.

 Fun and Joyfulness